fennadew/minor-vangogh/README.md

 <b>Learning goal: Make a super fast app with high perfomance, so it gets the look and feel of a native app</b>

 <p>
-When you build an app with React, there are already some standard perfomance thinga in the package like the auto minification of JavaScript, and a service worker.
+When you build an app with React, there are already some standard perfomance things in the package like the auto minification of JavaScript, and a service worker.

 We wanted to have a Service Worker because it caches the pages and images.
 Images must be loaded quickly during swiping.
 For a nice effect, a service worker is certainly important.